BlueLahar/docs/main-concepts/protocol/servicing.md

 2. The amount of the sanctioned throughput \(per request\) is determined by the amount the Application stakes in the network.
 3. To _register_ to provide decentralized infrastructure, a Validator must stake the native cryptocurrency POKT in the network.
 4. After the subsequent staking, an Application is paired with Validator\(s\), during which time the servicing interaction takes place.
-5. For providing the decentralized infrastructure, Validator receive an amount of the native cryptocurrency POKT proportional to the amount of throughput \(in requests\) served.
+5. For providing the decentralized infrastructure, Validators receive an amount of the native cryptocurrency POKT proportional to the amount of throughput \(in requests\) served.
 6. Once an Application or Validator unstakes, they are _unregistered_ from Pocket Network and the stake is returned to their account.

 ## Sessions